thorboledarshan-coder/E-Commerce-Customer-Churn/README.md

 The analysis is done in **R (RStudio)** using the **E-commerce Customer Churn dataset** from Kaggle.

-👉 [View Full Report (HTML)] (https://thorboledarshan-coder.github.io/E-Commerce-Customer-Churn/E-Commerce-Customer-Churn.html).
+👉 [View Full Report (HTML)] (https://thorboledarshan-coder.github.io/case study material_3/E-Commerce-Customer-Churn.html).

 ---